 I have worked as a visual artist and graphic designer for over 20 years, having received a Bachelor of Arts (Visual Arts) from Newcastle University, majoring in Plant and Wildlife Illustration.

 I worked freelance as an illustrator for publishers in Sydney, before moving to Western Australia in 2000.
-Whilst working as a graphic designer for CLE Town Planning and Design, I did some planning of a different sort, creating WA’s very own national art prize – the Black Swan Prize for Portraiture.
+Whilst working as a graphic designer for CLE Town Planning and Design, I did some planning of a different sort, creating WA’s very own national art prize – the Black Swan Prize for Portraiture (now known as the Lester Prize).

 As its founder and Executive Director for ten years, I was delighted to see it grow into Australia’s third richest portrait prize and the only one of its kind in WA.

 In 2013 I was awarded the City of Perth Premiers Active Citizenship Award for my contribution to the arts and in 2018 I was honored to become a Patron of the prize.
-The Black Swan Prize for Portraiture is now proudly exhibited at the Art Gallery of WA each year with more than 10,000 visitors viewing the portraits on display.
+The Lester Prize is now proudly exhibited at the Art Gallery of WA each year with more than 10,000 visitors viewing the portraits on display.

 Following its success I resigned in 2017 to return to my own creative practice.